Sir William Stephenson Library

 Sir William Stephenson Library also has a meeting room with a capacity of 96 people, which can be rented for a fee.
-(More information about meeting rooms for rent here.)
+(More information about meeting rooms for rent.)

-This library provides in-person and telephone information and reader's advisory service during library hours (except Sundays when service is in-person only) - call 204-986-7070.
+This library provides in-person and telephone information and reader's advisory service during library hours - call 204-986-7070.

 Online databases for both children and adults are available on selected PCs.

 Workstations can be booked up to 90 minutes per day.
 Internet is available on most PCs and selected workstations have Microsoft Office (including Word).
-Work can be saved on floppy disks or flash/memory drives.
+Work can be saved on flash/memory drives.